Eesha Agrawal won NariFirst Jewel of India Beauty Pageant Crown by the hand of Actress Malaika Arora - www.lokmattimes.com

 Eesha Agrawal won NariFirst Jewel of India Beauty Pageant Crown by the hand of Actress Malaika Arora

-PNN New Delhi [India], April 11: Eesha Agrawal, a single mother from Chhattisgarh settled in Mumbai, emerged victorious, claiming ...
+New Delhi (India), April 11: Eesha Agrawal, a single mother from Chhattisgarh settled in Mumbai, emerged victorious, claiming the ...

 Eesha’s journey is a testament to resilience.
 After completing her LLM in Chhattisgarh, she stumbled upon the Nari First ad on Instagram, encouraged by her daughter to pursue her dreams.
 Balancing family responsibilities and work, Eesha persevered, proving that dreams have no limitations.